Welcome to the Sparks Family Tree Web site.

 THE ENTIRE SPARKS QUARTERLY IS NOW ON LINE

 Using the SPARKS FAMILY TREE website and the SPARKS QUARTERLY website in conjunction with each other will be most useful to descendants of William Sparks (d.1709).
 For example, identify an ancestor on the SPARKS QUARTERLY site and easily trace his/her ancestors and descendants on the SPARKS FAMILY TREE site.
-Originally open to members of the Sparks Family Association, the site is now available to anyone on making a one-time payment of $5 to defray the cost of maintaining the site on line so long as funds are available.
-To get further information or to visit the SPARKS QUARTERLY website, or to obtain information on how to access the website of Harold Sparks,
+To visit the SPARKS QUARTERLY web site CLICK HERE.

 About Your Host